status-im/pm/notes/meeting13.md

 (Anton) After conversation with Jakub, we are not able to stop building the apks for every PR.

 (Pedro) Only concern is the first point.
-I'm not really a Clojure dev so it might make things tougher for me.
-Hopefully writing tests in Clojure is easy to pick it.
+I'm not really a Clojure dev so it might make it tougher for me to contribute.
+Hopefully writing tests in Clojure is easy to pick up.

 (Oskar) It isn't that bad, basically ;P